-Since veganism has grown so vastly among humans, this diet has leaked its way into pet food.
+Since veganism has grown so vastly among humans, this diet has leaked into pet food.
 But it's questionable whether this way of feeding is benefiting pets.
 There have been reports of deaths and severely malnourished animals due to vegan diets.
 Let’s get into whether vegan diets set up dogs to thrive.

-Looking at some of the most common vegan pet foods, most of the ingredients are made out of corn, rice, soy, legumes, potatoes, etc. Plus, the addition of synthetic vitamins and minerals makes the food “complete and balanced.”
+Looking at some of the most common vegan pet foods, most ingredients are corn, rice, soy, legumes, potatoes, etc. Plus, the addition of synthetic vitamins and minerals makes the food “complete and balanced.”

 Although dogs are facultative carnivores and can consume plant matter, dogs require a source of complete amino acids.
 Complete amino acids are sources of food that provide the 10 essential amino acids that dogs require: Arginine, Histidine, Isoleucine, Leucine, Lysine, Methionine, Phenylalanine, Threonine, Tryptophan, Valine.
 Foods that provide complete amino acids for dogs are most abundant in animal products.
 Failure to provide these essential amino acids can result in malnutrition.